Academany/fabzero/basic/intro.md

 * Installing Windows software using Wine
 * WIP: Automatic Post-install script

-> Exercise: Backup your data, partition your hard drive and install Ubuntu-based distro in it
+> **Learning by doing:** Backup your data, partition your hard drive and install Ubuntu-based distro in it

 ### Create online accounts
 It is recommended that students create the following online accounts